AbhayPatel01/Project-9-Cyber---Password-Generator/README.md

 # Project-9-Cyber---Password-Generator
 GUI Based Password Generator, Idea Iterations.
-- Aim: Use Dataclass and Gui Programming.
+- Aim: Use Dataclasses module and Gui Programming.
 - See To Dos.

 ## Example Usage: